Convicted murderer of Monroe woman paroled after 33 years

 The rape and murder of Connie Probst, a 1984 Jefferson High School graduate, occurred in the early morning of May 31, 1986.
 She was inside her Monroe apartment as Moore, then 17 with a juvenile record, and his friend were out drinking, smoking and doing cocaine.

-They went to visit someone else inside the apartment building in the 300 block of South Monroe Street where Connie lived.
+They went to visit someone else inside the apartment building in the 300 block of S. Monroe St. where Connie lived.
 But they somehow made their way inside Connie’s apartment where she was attacked.
 The next day, Moore and his friend went to Cedar Point.

 Monroe police investigated the case and arrested both suspects.
 Moore’s friend, who is believed to have since died, testified against Moore, who eventually was sentenced to serve 18 to 50 years in prison on a second-degree murder conviction.

-The Probst family had hoped that Moore would have served his maximum amount of time, which would have been until 2039, the year Moore would turn 70 years old.
+The Probst family had hoped that Moore would have served his maximum amount of time, which would have been until 2039, the year Moore would have turned 70 years old.

-This article originally appeared on The Daily Telegram: Convicted murderer of Monroe woman paroled after 33 years
+This article originally appeared on The Monroe News: Convicted murderer of Monroe woman paroled after 33 years